sciris/sciris/README.rst

 I'm not convinced.
 ~~~~~~~~~~~~~~~~~~
 That's OK.
-Perhaps you'd be interested in seeing what a script that performs tasks like parallelization, saving and loading files, and 3D plotting looks like when written in `vanilla Python <https://github.com/sciris/sciris/blob/develop/tests/showcase_vanilla.py>`__ (left) compared to `using Sciris <https://github.com/sciris/sciris/blob/develop/tests/showcase.py>`__ (right):
+Perhaps you'd be interested in seeing what a script that performs tasks like parallelization, saving and loading files, and 3D plotting looks like when written in "`vanilla Python <https://github.com/sciris/sciris/blob/develop/tests/showcase_vanilla.py>`__" (left) compared to `using Sciris <https://github.com/sciris/sciris/blob/develop/tests/showcase.py>`__ (right):

 |Sciris showcase|

-Both of these produce this graph:
+Both of these do the same thing, but vanilla Python requires 50% more lines of code to produce this graph:

 |Sciris output|